-How many Ph.D.s made money at the end of the experiment?
+How many American Ph.D.s made money at the end of the experiment?
 Two.
 The other 38 lost money.
 95% of these very academically smart people lost money playing a game in which the odds of winning were better than any odds in Las Vegas.
 Why did they lose?
+Poor Strategy Rules?

 Even though your chances of winning are still 60%, let’s say you decide to double your bet size since you are due now.
 You lose again and you’re down 60% now.
 If you keep thinking you?re due for a win you will soon be broke with any potential recovery vanished.

-Good money management is fundamental to avoiding disasters like this one.
+Good money management activities are fundamental to avoiding disasters like this one.